Maynard Youth Soccer

 -

-Watch that handshake line for any shenanigans
+Watch the post-match pleasantries looking for any shenanigans

 -